The history of Kent Peg Tiles

 - In 1959 the last works closed in Staplehurst

 There is now somewhat of a revival with several firms making traditional Kent peg tiles and fittings.
-The best Known local yards being Spicer tiles and Babylon tile works, both of which there are links for on this website.
+The best Known local yards being Babylon tile works, Keymer tiles, Aldershaw tiles, Kent Clay tiles and Trent pegs

 Please note: All images on this website are copyright © Karl Terry